stefuiii/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the FastCard.

 Format: `list`

 ### **Adding a person (basic information only)** : `addbasic`

-Adds a person with only basic information (name and phone number) to the address book.
+Adds a person with only basic information (name and phone number) to FastCard.

 **Format:**